1. Architecture

 - Passwords.
 User passwords are hashed with bcrypt at a cost factor of 12 or higher.
 Plaintext passwords are never logged or persisted.

 - Sessions.
-Session cookies are HttpOnly, Secure, SameSite=Strict, with an 8-hour inactivity expiry.
+Session cookies are HttpOnly and Secure, with an 8-hour inactivity expiry.
 Sign-in is rate-limited (5 attempts per 15 minutes per identifier).
+The MSP-staff session cookie is

 3. Access control